Amazon Prime is an amazing service that we highly recommend.

 And the amount of movies and TV shows that you get access to more than pays for the membership.

-So if you’ve been wondering how to get Amazon Prime for free, then give one of the above methods a try.
+So if you’ve been wondering how to get Amazon Prime for free, give one of the above methods a try.